 But over the last several months of the pandemic, helping businesses achieve new heights has presented a new type of challenge -- and new ways of learning.
 One of the most recent program successes has been with Miller Industrial, a maintenance, repair and operations product supplier owned by Peter Jackson.
-Jackson maintained a 100% employee retention rate during some of the hardest months to face local businesses in recent times, thanks to sessions that focused on how to structure his business growth initiatives.
+Jackson maintained a 100% employee retention rate during some of the hardest months to face local businesses in recent times, thanks to sessions that focused on how to structure his business growth strategies and initiatives.

 A Business Education Alternative With On-The-Job Training

 NLNW's Business Acceleration program gives business owners the opportunity to get free, on-the-job coaching while discovering new ways to grow their operations.
-It's not an MBA, but it offers business owners a more life-based approach to developing lasting business plans.
+It's not an MBA, but it offers business owners a more life-based approach to developing lasting business expansion plans.

 Former program graduate Min Bowler, co-founder and president at Lakeshore Title, has praised the program as being a phenomenal experience.
 According to her, having a marketing plan and professional image that reflects your service offering is key -- in or out of a pandemic.

 "We've always been a group of dedicated professionals and one of the top agencies in the state, and now our image in the industry is finally reflective of that fact," Bowler said in a recent success story.
 "Lakeshore Title has hired four new people and we're looking to hire a fifth.
 We've increased our sales revenue by 120%, and our first-half sales revenue is 80% of everything we made in all of 2019."

 Finding Measurable Success